Perry Beasley-Hall, PhD

 Awards

-2019: 1st place for best talk, School of Life and Environmental Sciences Postgraduate Showcase, The University of Sydney
+2019: Best presentation, School of Life and Environmental Sciences Postgraduate Showcase, The University of Sydney

 2019: Postgraduate Research Student Support Scheme ($3,000), The University of Sydney